 Have you ever thought about what you would do if you lost your pet?
 Many people are faced with this distressing reality every day, resulting in countless sleepless nights spent worrying about their furbabies.

-Unfortunately, if the animal isn’t microchipped, it significantly reduces the chance of being reunited with your pet.
+Unfortunately, if your pet isn’t microchipped, it significantly reduces your chance of being reunited with your pet if they are lost.
 This is why registering and microchipping your pet is one of the most responsible things you can do as a pet owner.

 What is a microchip?